NocturnalSolutions/KituraBook/appendices/c-mysql.md

 Now that we can build a project that includes Swift-Kuery-MySQL, start up your MySQL server and connect to it with either the `mysql` command line tool or a graphical database manager of some sort.
 Take note of whatever credentials and network hostnames and ports and so on you need to use, because we’re going to put them in our code later.

 Let’s populate our database with some data we can work with in this and later chapters.
-For this purpose, we’re going to use the Chinook Database, a database populated with music and movie information originally sourced from an iTunes playlist.
-Clone the repository at https://github.com/lerocha/chinook-database.git.
+For this purpose, we’re going to use the [Chinook Database](https://github.com/lerocha/chinook-database), a database populated with music and movie information originally sourced from an iTunes playlist.
+Clone the repository to your development machine.
 (Don’t make it a dependency of a Kitura project; just clone the repository by itself.)

 The repository contains SQL dumps for various SQL systems in the `ChinookDatabase/DataSources` directory.
 Create a new database and import the `Chinook_MySql.sql` dump.
 Once you’ve got all the data imported, feel free to poke around and familiarize yourself with what the schema of the tables look like and what sort of data is in them.